Abebe-Biru/herfil-project/README.md

 <a name="credits"></a>
 ## Credits
+This project was created by [Abebe Biru](https://www.linkedin.com/in/abebe-biru/).

-I would like to thank the following sources and resources for helping me build this project:
+Finally, I would like to thank the following sources and resources for helping me build this project:

 - [JS Mastery](https://youtu.be/_oO4Qi5aVZs): This source provided me with the inspiration for the homepage design of the project.
 - [Tailwind CSS](https://tailwindcss.com): This source taught me how to use Vite as a build tool for React.js and Tailwind CSS projects.